Alumni Profile: Nicholas Melka '10

 Beekeeper and Business Owner

 When life handed Nicholas Melka a batch of lemons, he didn’t make lemonade.
 He made honey.
-Faced with the debilitating symptoms of Lyme Disease, which he contracted during his first year at Bishop’s University, Nicholas was taking 60 pills a day and making multiple trips to the hospital where he was frequently pumped with morphine.
-He then turned to Eastern medicine and, on the advice of a Chinese medicine doctor, began to consume unprocessed honey.
-Within three days, the pain that had been part of his everyday existence for the better part of two years was gone.
+Faced with the debilitating symptoms of Lyme Disease and other tick-borne illnesses, which he contracted during his first year at Bishop’s University, Nicholas was taking 60 pills a day.
+Tired of the excruciating pain, medication, organ damage and frequent hospital visits, he turned to Eastern Medicine.
+After heeding the advice to try unprocessed honey, his life began to change within a matter of days.
+Inspired by the healing properties of honey, Nicholas became fascinated by beekeeping.

-Although unprocessed honey may not be a cure-all for everyone, Nicholas’ experience compelled him to produce his own stock.
-While still in school, he started off by contacting beekeepers and setting up seven beehives in Montreal, which he registered with the Minister of Agriculture.
+Although unprocessed honey may not be a cure-all for everyone, Nicholas’ experience compelled him to get involved and make a change.
+While still in school, he started off by researching, building a foundation and setting up seven beehives later that summer in Montreal, all of which he registered with the Ministry of Agriculture.
 His goal was to produce raw or unprocessed honey and to help sustain the honeybee population, which has seen a dramatic decline.

-Today he maintains 39 hives in 10 cities throughout Quebec and plans to have upwards of 80 by year’s end.
-Miel MTL’s honey can be found in health food and gourmet stores throughout the City of Montreal, and he has even begun to penetrate the market in British Columbia and California.
+Today he maintains 110 beehives in 66 areas across Montreal and Quebec, and plans to continue to contribute millions of honeybees every year.
+Miel MTL’s honey can be found in health food and boutique stores throughout the City of Montreal, and he has even begun to penetrate the market in Toronto and New York.

-Nicholas will be graduating from Bishop’s University this year with a degree in business.
-“I feel proud that I have been able to apply what I learned in school to the development of something positive,” he says.
+Nicholas graduated from Dawson College with a degree in psychology and more recently, from Bishop’s University this year with a degree in business.
+“I am proud that I have been able to apply what I learned in school to the development of something so positive,” he says.
 “One of my greatest achievements is having turned a bad situation into a productive enterprise.”

-He believes that his life skills and the drive to work toward something like Miel MTL were acquired at LCC.
+He believes that many of his core and life skills, as well as the drive to work toward something like Miel MTL were acquired at LCC.
 “The school gave me a strong foundation,” he says.
 “It allowed me to develop my mind and think beyond my local surroundings.”
 But even with these skills, he acknowledges that building a successful business takes time.
 “You have to work hard and take the necessary steps to reach a goal.
 If you lay down one brick every day, you will eventually have a castle.”